Are you an EU or non-EU citizen?

 What's the procedure?

 After entering the building, you should first go to the information desk.
 It is better to be with someone who speaks Czech as not all of the employees speak English.
-You hand in the forms.
-Once they make sure everything is filled-in correctly, you will be assigned an official (usually an English-speaking one) who will then create your personal file and register you in the system.
+You hand in the documents and after they check their validity, you will be assigned an official (usually an English-speaking one) who will then create your personal file and register you in the system.
+If you decided to use the service of an assisted submission at the labour office, this official will also fill up the digital form with you.

 The employment office issues a document stating that you are registered and automatically sends it to your health insurance office.
 A hard copy of this registration document can be issued for you on request right at the Employment office.
 If your life situation allows you to have your health insurance covered by the government (scroll down to ‘General information‘ to read more), you should inquire when your health insurance office receives the registration document or ask for its hard copy and take it to your public health insurance in order to do the necessary arrangements.